-Our other investments consist typically of a small amount of real estate that will not exceed 10% of our total assets.
-As of August 31, 2022, these investments were equivalent to 4.7% of our total assets.
-We also maintain investments with an affiliated company located in Australia amounting to less than a quarter of 1% of our total assets.
+We also maintain investments with an affiliated company located in Australia amounting to less than a quarter of 0.1% of our total assets.

-These investments are managed by our CEO with aid and assistance from our other employees, utilizing the services of outside professional investment advisors when appropriate and as needed at the discretion of our CEO.
+All these investments are managed by our CEO with aid and assistance from the Investment Committee and our other employees, utilizing the services of outside professional investment advisors when appropriate and as needed at the discretion of our CEO.